Ok-michael/Alx-low_level_programming/0x0E-structures_typedef/README.md

-# structure and typedef
+# Structure and Typedef

-this directory demonstrates the use of structures and typedefs in building custom data types
+This directory demonstrates the use of structures and typedefs in building custom data types